 - Casting is also very secretive.
 Karen Gillan was hired to act in an upcoming production called "Panic Moon."
 As it so happens, "Panic Moon" is an anagram for "Companion."

 - ...said revelation (by Karen Gillan, in an interview) lead to Steven Moffat remarking in another interview that now they needed to find another way to hide future auditions.
 How much he was really put out by it is anyone's guess.
 Jenna Coleman later revealed that the code name title used for her audition was "Men on Waves", an anagram for "Woman Seven" (since she was to debut during Series 7).

-- The second half of series 7 was released on DVD/blueray before the final episode had been shown on TV.
+- Amazon UK screwed up with the release dates and dispatched DVD/Blu-Ray copies of the second half of series 7 to pre-order customers before the final episode had been shown on TV.
 As a result, Moffat said he would release some footage of Matt Smith and David Tennant together on the set of the 50th Anniversary if no spoilers were revealed.
 For once, the fans behaved.